rheiland/Studio_rtd/docs/source/galaxy.rst

 *****************************

 .. image:: ./galaxy_imgs/usegalaxy_register_login3.png
 * Registering for a Galaxy account should be straightforward.
 Try to register at https://usegalaxy.org/ .
-After you register, check you email for a confirmation message.
+After you register, check your email for a confirmation message.
+* After you have registered (one time), you just need to Login to your account.

 Login and start PhysiCell Studio
 ********************************